 After the Yemeni government in exile announced that the city of Aden had been “liberated” from the Houthi rebels on 17 July 2015, it took months for the government to return to Aden.
 In October, a rocket attack targeted the government headquarters in Aden, and most ministers left again for exile in Riyadh.
-In November, they returned again to their alternative capital, Aden, but, by December 2015, they were still unable to return normal life to the city or to restore order and security.
+In November, they returned again to their alternative capital, Aden, but, by December 2015, they were still unable to return normal life to the city or restore order and security.

 Returning the government to Aden was not easy because of the massive destruction caused by the fighting between Houthi rebels and forces loyal to the former president Ali Abdallah Salih, on the one hand, and the southern resistance forces allied with the Saudi-led coalition forces, on the other hand, which had turned vast parts of the city into ruins.
-There was no building left that could be used as a government headquarters except for al-Qasr Hotel, which was hit by rockets launched from the centre of Aden.
+There was no building left that could be used as a government headquarters except for al-Qasr Hotel, which was hit by rockets launched from the center of Aden.

 The attempts by Houthi rebels and former president Saleh’s forces to control the city caused the outbreak of armed resistance in the capital of southern Yemen for the first time in 1990, after the unification of Yemen.
 Since the Houthis left the city, it has been suffering from chaotic fighting among various armed groups.
 The city was also plagued by assassinations and almost daily bombings.